Horrific East Texas oilfield tragedy of 1937.

 One museum exhibit is a recovered blackboard that reads: “Oil and natural gas are East Texas’ greatest mineral blessing.”
 Photo by Bruce Wells.

 Near the museum is a 32-foot-high granite cenotaph dedicated in 1939.
-In December 1938, a contract for building a monument was awarded to the Premier Granite Quarries of Llano, Texas.
-Donald Nelson of Dallas was appointed designing and supervising architect for the project.
+In December 1938, a contract for building a monument was awarded to the Premier Granite Quarries of Llano, Texas, with Donald Nelson of Dallas supervising architect for the project.

-After a competition in which seven Texas sculptors submitted preliminary models, Herring Coe of Beaumont was awarded the task of making the model for the sculptural block at the top.
+After a competition between seven Texas sculptors who submitted preliminary designs, Herring Coe of Beaumont created the model for the sculptural block at the cenotaph’s top.

 The 20-ton sculptured block of Texas granite — supported by two monolithic granite columns — depicts 12 life-size figures to represent children coming to school, bringing gifts and handing in homework to two teachers.

-The East Texas tragedy and those who died there are remembered today at the New London Museum.
+The March 18, 1937, East Texas tragedy and those who died are remembered at the New London Museum.

 _______________________

-Recommended Reading: Gone at 3:17, the Untold Story of the Worst School Disaster in American History (2012); A Texas Tragedy: The New London School Explosion (2012); The Great International Disaster Book (1976).
+Recommended Reading: Gone at 3:17, the Untold Story of the Worst School Disaster in American History (2012); A Texas Tragedy: The New London School Explosion (2012); The Great International Disaster Book (1976); A Reporter’s Life (1997).
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.

 _______________________